A Dictionary of Old Norse Prose

 In 2005 the Arnamagnæan Commission took a new decision concerning ONP's lexicographical activities.
 The print edition was put on hold but thanks to a generous extra grant from the Danish Ministry of Science, Technology and Innovation, three years were spent making all of the dictionary material, including unpublished citations, available on the Internet.
 In connection with this all the citation slips (from ‘h’ to the end of the alphabet) were scanned and linked with a relevant headword as well as images of the printed page of the scholarly text edition from which each citation was excerpted, thus providing a broader context than the slips themselves.
 In 2010 this material was made available on the internet as ONP Online.

 Since the launch of ONP Online the dictionary has continued to evolve with the publication of edited dictionary entries and the addition of a variety of features.
 The editing process is somewhat different than for the print edition.
-Rather than following the alphabetical order of headwords the work is centered on specific word classes.
+Rather than following the alphabetical order of headwords the work is centred on specific word classes.
 From 2010-2016 the focus was on simplex nouns, verbs and prepositions.
 Nouns have been fully edited but verbs and prepositions have been structured formally and do not yet contain any definitions.
 More recently the focus has been on simplex adjectives (finished in March 2019), adverbs and pronouns.

 In 2019 the dictionary has developed a new web application, publishing new articles directly from ONP’s database instead of biannual updates.
 The new web application also includes a variety of new and innovative features.